 You’re inside the main public building of the Library of Congress—the magnificent, ornate, Italian Renaissance–style Thomas Jefferson Building.
-Maybe you’ve arrived via the tunnel that connects the Capitol and the Library of Congress, or maybe you’ve entered through the 1st Street doors.
+Maybe you’ve arrived via the tunnel that connects the Capitol and the Library of Congress, or maybe you’ve climbed the Grand Staircase facing First Street and entered through the main doors.
 In any case, you’ll likely be startled—very startled—to find yourself suddenly inside a government structure that looks more like a palace.
-Before you stop in the Orientation Galleries to line up for the tour, take time to stroll around the building and just gape.
-Admire the stained-glass skylights overhead; glance down to the Italian marble floors inlaid with brass and concentric medallions; gaze right, left, and all around to try to take in the gorgeous murals, allegorical paintings, stenciling, sculptures, and intricately carved architectural elements.
+Before you line up for the tour, take time to stroll around the building and just gape.
+Admire the stained-glass skylights overhead; the Italian marble floors inlaid with brass and concentric medallions; the gorgeous murals, allegorical paintings, stenciling, sculptures, and intricately carved architectural elements.
 This building, more than any other in the city, is a visual treasure.

-Now for the history lesson: Established in 1800 by an act of Congress, “for the purchase of such books as may be necessary for the use of Congress,” the library today also serves the nation, with holdings for the visually impaired (for whom books are recorded on cassette and/or translated into Braille), scholars in every field, college students, journalists, teachers, and researchers of all kinds.
-Its first collection of books was destroyed in 1814 when the British burned the Capitol (where the library was then housed) during the War of 1812.
-Thomas Jefferson then sold the institution his personal library of 6,487 books as a replacement, and this became the foundation of what would grow to become the world’s largest library.
+Now for the history lesson: Established in 1800 by an act of Congress, “for the purchase of such books as may be necessary for the use of Congress,” the library today also serves the nation, with holdings for the visually impaired (for whom books are recorded and/or translated into Braille), scholars and researchers in every field, college students, journalists, and teachers.
+Its first collection was destroyed in 1814 when the British burned the Capitol (where the library was then housed) during the War of 1812.
+Thomas Jefferson then sold the institution his personal library of 6,487 books as a replacement for roughly $23,000 in 1815, and this became the foundation of what is today the world’s largest library.

-Today the collection contains a mind-boggling 158 million items.
-Its buildings house more than 36.8 million cataloged books; 68.9 million manuscripts; millions and millions of prints and photographs, audio holdings (discs, tapes, talking books, and so on), movies, and videotapes; musical instruments from the 1700s; and the letters and papers of everyone from George Washington to Groucho Marx.
+Today the collection contains a mind-boggling 170 million items: more than 24 million catalogued books; 72 million manuscripts; millions of prints and photographs, audio holdings, movies, and videotapes; musical instruments from the 1700s; and the letters and papers of everyone from George Washington to Groucho Marx.
 Its archives also include the letters, oral histories, photographs, and other documents of war veterans from World War I to the present, all part of its Veterans History Project; go to www.loc.gov/vets to listen to or read some of these stories, especially if you plan on visiting the National World War II Memorial.
 Allow me to point you to the story of one soldier in particular, that of my father, Richard A. Hartman; go to http://lcweb2.loc.gov/diglib/vhp/story/loc.natlib.afc2001001.00067/.